Skip to main content

 Solar eclipse - 12 August 2026

 Total over Iceland and northern Spain.
-In France, a deep partial eclipse - up to 96% of the Sun covered from the southwest, in the late afternoon.
+In France, a deep partial eclipse - up to 99.4% of the Sun covered from Biarritz, in the early evening.

 Countdown